danieltroger/telnetd_ramdisk/README.md

 # Credits

+* @arx8x for his contributions of bug fixes, improvements and a big speed up to the project and [his fork](https://github.com/arx8x/telnetd_ramdisk) which I shamelessly merged into my repo
 * Huge thanks to [mcg29](https://github.com/mcg29), without his help and info I would have given up a long time ago. [twitter](https://twitter.com/mcg29_)
 * Also a big thanks to [Exploit3d](https://twitter.com/exploit3dguy) for the info about the seputil commands, mounting the user fs would have been hard without his help.
 * Thanks to [Sam Bingner](https://github.com/sbingner) for the inetutils package, we wouldn't have telnetd on iOS without him.
 Also he inspired me to write script this by asking for it. [twitter](https://twitter.com/sbingner)